rpyron/delim-SOM/README.md

 # Example - _Desmognathus monticola_, the Seal Salamander

 We provide a sample dataset and analysis for Seal Salamanders (Desmognathus monticola), which represent two species in the Appalachian Mountains and Piedmont of the eastern United States, based on four datasets comprising a SNP matrix from Genotype-By-Sequencing (GBS) analysis, lat/long/elevation (xyz), environment (climate, hydrology, and ecoregion), and phenotype (17 linear morphometric measurements).
+The allele frequencies come from a GBS matrix of 7,809 SNPs, trimmed to 80% completeness.

-The genetic, spatial, and environmental data come from 71 individuals from 71 sites, while the phenotypic data are expanded to include 156 specimens from those sites, with the mean of each measurement taken after size correction using 'GroupStruct' (Chan and Grismer 2021, 2022): https://github.com/chankinonn/GroupStruct.
+The genetic, spatial, and environmental data come from 71 individuals from 71 sites, while the phenotypic data are expanded to include 156 specimens from those sites, with the mean of each measurement taken after size correction

 The climate variables are Level IV Ecoregion (https://www.epa.gov/eco-research/level-iii-and-iv-ecoregions-continental-united-states), HUC4 watershed (https://www.usgs.gov/national-hydrography/watershed-boundary-dataset), ENVIREM - monthCountByTemp10 (https://envirem.github.io/), and WorldClim - BIO15 (https://www.worldclim.org/data/bioclim.html).

+The phenotype variables are 17 linear morphometric measurements to 0.01mm precision: SVL (snout-vent length), TL (tail length), AG (axilla-groin length), CW (chest width), FL (femur length [rather than hindlimb length]), HL (humerus length [rather than forelimb length]), SG (snout-gular length), TW(tail width at rear of vent), TO (length of third toe), FI (length of third finger), HW (head width), ED (eye diameter), IN (internarial distance), ES (eye-snout distance), ON (orbito-narial distance), IO (inter-orbital distance), and IC (inter-canthal distance).
+Here, I size-correct these by SLV using pooled groups ("population2") in 'GroupStruct' (Chan and Grismer 2021, 2022): https://github.com/chankinonn/GroupStruct, then take the mean by site.

 # References